Frank Field, Baron Field of Birkenhead: Political career

 Field unsuccessfully contested the constituency of South Buckinghamshire at the 1966 general election, where he was defeated by the sitting Conservative MP Ronald Bell.
 He was selected to contest the safe Labour seat of Birkenhead at the 1979 general election on the retirement of the sitting MP Edmund Dell.
 Field held the seat with a majority of 5,909 and remained the constituency's MP until November 2019.

-In Parliament, Field was made a member of the Opposition frontbench by the Labour leader Michael Foot as a spokesman on education in 1980, but was dropped a year later.
-Following the appointment of Neil Kinnock as the Labour leader in 1983, Field was appointed as a spokesman on health and social security for a year.
-He was appointed the chairman of the social services select committee in 1987, becoming the chairman of the new social security select committee in 1990, a position he held until the 1997 election.
+In Parliament, Field was made a member of the Opposition frontbench by the Labour leader Michael Foot as a spokesman on Education in 1980, but was dropped a year later.
+Following the appointment of Neil Kinnock as the Labour leader in 1983, Field was appointed as a spokesman on Health and Social Security for a year.
+He was appointed the chairman of the Social Services Select Committee in 1987, becoming the chairman of the new Social Security Select Committee in 1990, a position he held until the 1997 election.

-Two nights before the Conservative Party leadership election in November 1990, he visited Prime Minister Margaret Thatcher at 10 Downing Street.
-He advised her that her time as Prime Minister was drawing to a close and that she should back John Major to take over the role.
-His reason for doing so was that he felt that her Conservative colleagues would not tell her straight that she could not win a leadership contest.
+Two nights before the Conservative leadership election in November 1990, he visited Prime Minister Margaret Thatcher at 10 Downing Street.
+He advised her that her time as prime minister was drawing to a close and that she should back John Major to take over the role.
+His reason for doing so was that he felt her Conservative colleagues would not tell her straight that she could not win a leadership contest.
 Following this meeting, he was smuggled out of Downing Street's back door.
-Two days later Margaret Thatcher supported John Major for the post, and Major went on to become Prime Minister.
+Two days later Thatcher supported John Major for the post and Major became prime minister.